Synphot for Roman

 Synphot Overview

-synphot (STScI Development Team 2018) is a general software developed by the Space Telescope Science Institute that provides tools for the generation, manipulation, and simulated observation of a source based on its spectral properties. synphot is a Python package, and is an updated form of previous, similarly named software that now incorporates features from astropy , such as astropy.units and astropy.modeling .
+synphot (STScI Development Team 2018) is a general software developed by the Space Telescope Science Institute that provides tools for the generation, manipulation, and simulated observation of a source based on its spectral properties. synphot is a Python package, and is an improvement upon previous, similarly named software that now incorporates features from astropy , such as astropy.units and astropy.modeling .

 Code Repository and Documentation